Cantera/cantera/doc/sphinx/reference/thermo/index.md

 thermodynamic properties.

 Thermodynamic properties typically depend on information at both the species and phase levels.
-Generally, the the species thermodynamic model and accompanying coefficient data specifies how the reference enthalpy and entropy values for each species are calculated, as a function of temperature.
+Generally, the species thermodynamic model and accompanying coefficient data specifies how the reference enthalpy and entropy values for each species are calculated as a function of temperature.
 The phase model then describes how the species interact with one another to determine phase properties and species specific properties for a given thermodynamic state.
-This includes general $p$-$\hat{v}$-$T$ behavior (for example, calculate the pressure for a given molar volume, temperature, and chemical composition), as well as how species-specific properties, such as internal energy, entropy, and others depend on the state variables.
+This includes both the mechanical equation of state ($p$-$\hat{v}$-$T$ relationship) as well as how species-specific properties, such as internal energy, entropy, and others, depend on the state variables.

 The user must specify the thermodynamic models and provide input data to be used for both levels, and these selections must be compatible with one another.
 For instance: one